 The Centers for Disease Control and Prevention estimate that 2 out of every 5 Americans will develop type 2 diabetes during their lifetime.
 Many factors can contribute to type 2 diabetes, which is a serious disease, but there's good news because you can take steps to control and manage it.

-6 Tips to Help Control and Manage Type 2 Diabetes
+6 Tips for How to Control Type 2 Diabetes

-Exercise is an important part to controlling your diabetes.
+Exercise — Exercise is an important part to controlling your diabetes.
 How much exercise is necessary?
 That differs for each person, but aim for 20 to 30 minutes of activity 5 days a week.
-We're not talking running around the neighborhood if that's not feasible; however, you can find ways to be active even if you are using a Hoveround Power Wheelchair or Mobility Scooter.
+We're not talking running around the neighborhood if that's not feasible; however, you can find ways to be active even if you are using a Hoveround power wheelchair or mobility scooter.
 Walking or swimming may be possibilities, as are these 4 Exercises You Can Do in Your Wheelchair.
 But always remember to talk to your doctor before starting any sort of exercise regimen.

 You can simply grab a piece of paper and write down what you plan to make for each meal (yes, that means breakfast and lunch, too!), or you can do it on your computer, smartphone or tablet.
 There are plenty of websites and apps to help you with meal planning, and the bonus is these often include space for shopping lists and recipes.